phenopackets/phenopacket-schema/docs/variant.rst

 .. csv-table::
    :header: Field, Type, Status, Description

-    allele, :ref:`Allele`, required, one of the Allele types described below zygosity, :ref:`rstontologyclass` , recommended, See :ref:`zygosity` below
+    allele, :ref:`Allele`, required, One of the Allele types described below: HgvsAllele, VcfAlelle, SpdiAllele or IcsnAllele zygosity, :ref:`rstontologyclass` , recommended, The :ref:`zygosity` of the variant as determined in all of the samples

 **Example**